Privacy Analysis of Samsung's Crowd-Sourced Bluetooth Location Tracking System

-\item Our analysis of the registration process and the location report/querying protocols suggests that the vendor does indeed possess the information needed to link an account to a location report, so currently Samsung OF network does not guarantee end-to-end privacy for their users (RQ3).
-Moreover, the vendor server does not appear to check the integrity of the location reports, opening it to manipulation by third parties to forge the location reports (RQ4).
+\item Our analysis suggests that the vendor does indeed possess the information needed to link an account to a location report (RQ3).
+Moreover, the vendor server does not appear to check the integrity of the location reports, opening it to manipulation by third parties (RQ4).

 \end{itemize}